jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Open information makes lying to you, and myself, so much harder.

 I love hearing that "people don't want to work."
 That's total BS.
-Why did our great-grand parents suffer through horrible factories?
-We don't want to work BS jobs, being micro-managed for the sack of justifying "eight different bosses."
-Why do courier drivers have to wear corporate uniforms.
-Why do cooks at a fast-food restaurant have to follow the same recipes forever.
-Which adult would want to be controlled like this for forty years?
+We have the same genes as our grandparents who suffered through horrible factories?
+The reality is, we don't want to work BS jobs, being micro-managed for the sack of justifying "eight different bosses."
+Why do courier drivers have to wear corporate uniforms?
+Why do cooks at a fast-food restaurant have to follow the same recipes forever?
+Which adult would want to be controlled like this for forty years if we're no longer in the era of mass-production?

-Of course we need management, guidelines, coordination.
+Of course, we need management, guidelines, coordination.
 But, again, we simply have far too much of it.

 Moreover, most people aren't bad customers either.
 In my experience (and this is after processing 10,000 insurance claims), the vast majority of customers just want to go on with their lives.
 It's only when they're misled, disadvantaged, and left in the dark that makes customers lash out.
 Open information, with easy-to-follow rules, is reasonable and thus gets the most out of people.
 Particularly because it makes cheating (on both sides) too hard to bother with.